drbean/curriculum/writing/study/slides.md

 ## Studying language--the effect on exams.
 An IMRAD report

-You studied for exams (with a study buddy, or not) on Monday, Tuesday and this morning.
+You studied for exams (with a study buddy, or not) this week.
 Choose one (1) exam to write about.

 What effect did your study have on that exam?
 You don't have a grade for the exam, but you have a subjective experience.
 Write about it and the relation between what you did before the exam.